Logging Food

 Tips for Accurate Logging

-- Don't forget condiments - sauces, dressings, and oils add up
+- Don't forget condiments.
+Sauces, dressings, and oils add up